Model Training with Github Actions

 Preparing the Data

-Before training, the dataset must be transformed into a format suitable for machine learning using the following steps:
+Before training, the dataset must be transformed into a format suitable for machine learning.
+This involves several key steps:

 - Target encoding for categorical features